Mandelbrot set: Pi in the Mandelbrot set

 In 2023, Paul Siewert developed, in his Bachelor thesis, a conceptual proof also for the value $c=1/4$, explaining why the number pi occurs (geometrically as half the circumference of the unit circle).

-In 2025, the three high school students Thies Brockmöller, Oscar Scherz, and Nedim Srkalovic extended the theory and the conceptual proof to all the infinitely bifurcation points in the Mandelbrot set.
+In 2025, the three high school students Thies Brockmöller, Oscar Scherz, and Nedim Srkalovic extended the theory and the conceptual proof to all the infinitely many bifurcation points in the Mandelbrot set.

 Fibonacci sequence in the Mandelbrot set

 The Mandelbrot Set features a fundamental cardioid shape adorned with numerous bulbs directly attached to it.
 Understanding the arrangement of these bulbs requires a detailed examination of the Mandelbrot Set's boundary.
 As one zooms into specific portions with a geometric perspective, precise deducible information about the location within the boundary and the corresponding dynamical behavior for parameters drawn from associated bulbs emerges.

 The iteration of the quadratic polynomial $f_c(z) = z^2 + c$, where $c$ is a parameter drawn from one of the bulbs attached to the main cardioid within the Mandelbrot Set, gives rise to maps featuring attracting cycles of a specified period $q$ and a rotation number $p/q$.
 In this context, the attracting cycle of exhibits rotational motion around a central fixed point, completing an average of $p/q$ revolutions at each iteration.

 The bulbs within the Mandelbrot Set are distinguishable by both their attracting cycles and the geometric features of their structure.
 Each bulb is characterized by an antenna attached to it, emanating from a junction point and displaying a certain number of spokes indicative of its period.
 For instance, the $2/5$ bulb is identified by its attracting cycle with a rotation number of $2/5$.
 Its distinctive antenna-like structure comprises a junction point from which five spokes emanate.
 Among these spokes, called the principal spoke is directly attached to the $2/5$ bulb, and the 'smallest' non-principal spoke is positioned approximately $2/5$ of a turn counterclockwise from the principal spoke, providing a distinctive identification as a $2/5$-bulb.
 This raises the question: how does one discern which among these spokes is the 'smallest'?
 In the theory of external rays developed by Douady and Hubbard, there are precisely two external rays landing at the root point of a satellite hyperbolic component of the Mandelbrot Set.
 Each of these rays possesses an external angle that undergoes doubling under the angle doubling map $\theta\mapsto$ $2\theta$.
 According to this theorem, when two rays land at the same point, no other rays between them can intersect.
 Thus, the 'size' of this region is measured by determining the length of the arc between the two angles.